-I have mentioned in previous annual reports that the website is becoming an increasingly important source of information about my office and provides a convenient and very cost effective means of accessing my services, particularly for those in regional and remote Victorian communities.
+I have mentioned earlier in this report that the website is becoming an increasingly important source of information about my office and provides a convenient and effective means of accessing my services, particularly for those in regional and remote Victorian communities.
 It allows members of the public to lodge a complaint at any time of day, to access my reports, publications and written advice about my jurisdiction, and assists persons in directing their concerns to other agencies where I do not have jurisdiction.